Fowey Festival of Words and Music

 FOWEY FESTIVAL OF WORDS AND MUSIC

-The county’s leading literary festival, which features a world-class line-up of authors, speakers and musicians, has confirmed the attendance of humanitarian and author Terry Waite CBE, journalist and author Penny Junor, historian Dr Ian Mortimer and award-winning novelist Linda Grant.Joining the line up is Patrick Gale, Philip Marsden, Rowan Coleman, Ben Kane, Julie Summers, Tim Bentinck, Judy Finnegan in conversationwith Richard Madeley.
-There is a panel discussion with senior scriptwriters and cast members of The Archers debating the incredible developments of the plot.
-The festival also features Cornwall-based writers Isabel Ashdown, The Fisherman’s Friends’ Jon Cleave, Lisa Woollett and Rachel Lambert.
+The county’s leading literary festival, featured a world-class line-up of authors, speakers and musicians.
+Humanitarian and author Terry Waite CBE, journalist and author Penny Junor, historian Dr Ian Mortimer and award-winning novelist Linda Grant were all present .Joining the line up were Patrick Gale, Philip Marsden, Rowan Coleman, Ben Kane, Julie Summers, Tim Bentinck, Judy Finnegan in conversationwith Richard Madeley.
+There was a panel discussion with senior scriptwriters and cast members of The Archers debating the incredible developments of the plot.
+The 2015 festival also featured Cornwall-based writers Isabel Ashdown, The Fisherman’s Friends’ Jon Cleave, Lisa Woollett and Rachel Lambert.

-In addition, a Family Bookshop in Trenython’s comfortable lounge will feature stories and poetry brought alive by readings, song and art by local authors Jon (Fishermen’s Friend) Cleave, Sarah Boothroyde from thePadstow Lobster Hatchery accompanied by live baby lobsters and Jane Gulliver & Karen Norton who will launch their brand new book ‘123 Where are You?’
+The Family Fun Weekend at Trenython Manor opened the festival and was a weekend of creative activities for all the family on featuring all sorts of indoor and outdoor activities celebrating nature and the wonderful world of children’s art and literature.
+A joint choir from Fowey, Lostwithiel and Tywardreath schools sang and Roselyon School Choir and musicians from Fowey River Academy also performed.
+In addition, a Family Bookshop in Trenython’s comfortable lounge will featured stories and poetry brought alive by readings, song and art by local authors Jon (Fishermen’s Friend) Cleave, Sarah Boothroyde from the Padstow Lobster Hatchery accompanied by live baby lobsters and Jane Gulliver & Karen Norton who will launched their brand new book ‘123 Where are You?’

 Another success last year was the Art Trail, which has attracted even more local artists to get involved this year, from potters to painters.